Alon Shvut: Economy

 The Lone Tree microbrewery, established in 2010, is located in Alon Shvut.
 In 2007, the Gush Etzion winery, a modern facility on the road to Alon Shvut, won a gold medal for its Cabernet Franc in the annual Mediterranean International Wine and Spirit Challenge, also known as Terravino.

 Local culture

 The annual Bible-learning seminar at Herzog College is a 5-day event that attracts thousands of participants from all over the country.
 In 2010, over 100 leading scholars delivered 150 lectures.
 In 2011, the seminar drew 5,000 participants and offered 200 lectures in such subjects as Biblical archaeology, hermeneutics, linguistics, poetry, history, geography, kabbalah, and Jewish law.

-Use of the Olympic-size swimming pool is gender-segregated.
+Use of the local Olympic-size swimming pool is conducted on a gender-segregated basis.

 Alon Shvut and the neighboring community of Neve Daniel are linked by a path called Derech Ha’Avot (Way of the Patriarchs).